Spring allergy season hits hard - NewsBreak

 Spring allergy season hits hard

-“We do a lot of over-the-counter medications since they’ve become over-the-counter before we had to have regular prescription drugs,” Karine Ptak said.
+“We do a lot of over-the-counter medications since they’ve become over-the-counter before we had to have regular prescription drugs,” Frederick resident, Karine Ptak said.

 Medical experts say the best way to help with your allergies is to use medicines labeled as antihistamines.